NativeScript/docs-v7/ApiReference/ui/core/dependency-observable/PropertyMetadata.md

   Checks whether the PropertyMetadataOptions.AffectsParentArrange bit is present in the options value.
  - **inheritable** - _Boolean_.
   Checks whether the PropertyMetadataOptions.Inheritable bit is present in the options value.
+ - **affectsStyle** - _Boolean_.
+  Checks whether the PropertyMetadataOptions.AffectsStyle bit is present in the options value.